carbon-ahs/androi_BillSplitter/README.md

 # android_BillSplitter
 Language : Kotlin
-JetPack Compose used in this project
+JetPack Compose used in this project \n
-Also practiced Dark/Light mood.
-Internationalization Implemented (english to other language)
+Also practiced Dark/Light mood. \n Internationalization Implemented (english to other language) \n